pedrada88/preproc-textclassification/README.md

 - **Text categorization**: Available [here]() [~300 MB]
 - **Sentiment analysis**: Available [here]() [~300 MB]

-Note: If you use any of these datasets, please acknowledge the original sources that you can find in our paper.
+Note: If you use any of these datasets, please acknowledge the original sources (you can find them in the reference paper).

 ### Code